 - Eat a balanced and nutritious diet

-Feeding your body wholesome, nourishing food is one of the best things you can do to boost your energy levels and overall health.
+Feeding your body wholesome, nourishing food is one of the best things you can do to boost your energy and overall health.

 Include plenty of sources of iron, such as leafy greens, eggs, chicken, brown rice, and broccoli.
 And be sure to eat plenty of omega-3 fatty acids found in oily fish, flax seeds, and walnuts.
 All of these nutrients have been shown to relieve fatigue and raise energy levels when consumed regularly.